 Our responsibility is to express an opinion on compliance for UH's federal program based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the NEH OIG Program-Specific Audit Guide (the Guide).
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Guide.
 Those standards and the Guide require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a federal program occurred.
 An audit includes examining, on a test basis, evidence about UH's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.